Steam Deck review

 -

 I got 256gb LCD version with a 256gb SD card.
 It cost me equivalent of $700 due to unofficial import and me preferring reputable resellers.
 Though I luckily got a third or so of it back through store’s bonus points (got a new mic 😎).
-If I was buying today, I’d probably just gamble with gray market. ↩︎
+If I was buying today, I’d probably just gamble with the gray market. ↩︎